ralsina/boxes-book/src/part1/lesson10.run.md

 * On a space
 * On a breaking point as defined by Pyphen

 One of those things is not like the others.
 We have boxes with newlines in them and we have boxes with spaces in them, but there are no boxes with breaking points in them.

 But we can add them!
-There is unicode symbol for that:
+There is Unicode symbol for that:

 > ### SOFT HYPHEN (SHY)
 >
-> The [soft hyphen](https://en.wikipedia.org/wiki/Soft_hyphen) serves as an invisible marker used to specify a place in text where a hyphenated break is allowed without forcing a line break in an inconvenient place if the text is re-flowed.
-It becomes visible only after word wrapping at the end of a line.
+> The [soft hyphen](https://en.wikipedia.org/wiki/Soft_hyphen) serves as an
+> invisible marker used to specify a place in text where a hyphenated break
+> is allowed without forcing a line break in an inconvenient place if the
+> text is re-flowed.
+It becomes visible only after word wrapping at the end
+> of a line.

 So, if we insert them in all the right places, then we can use them to decide whether we are at a suitable breaking point.
-We will put this in a file called
+We will put this in a file called `hyphen.py`
-`hyphen.py`

 ```python